 - The air is vacuumed out of the voids and the sheet conforms to the mold.

-- The mold cools the material and solidifies it.
+- The mold cools the material until it "freezes".

 - The mold is lowered from the cooled part.